underlines/awesome-ml/llm-tools.md

 -   [TaskMatrix](https://github.com/microsoft/visual-chatgpt) former visual-chatgpt connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting.
 -   [PandaGPT](https://github.com/yxuansu/PandaGPT) combines ImageBind and Vicuna to understand and combine multimodal inputs from text, image, audio, depth, thermal, and IMU.
 -   [AGiXT](https://github.com/Josh-XT/AGiXT) agents with memory, model agnostic, docker deployment, plugin extendable, chat feature, speech to text and text to speech, REST api and more
+-   [Quivr](https://github.com/StanGirard/quivr) Dump all your files and thoughts into your private GenerativeAI Second Brain and chat with it

 ## Code generation
 -   [FauxPilot](https://github.com/fauxpilot/fauxpilot) open source Copilot alternative using Triton Inference Server